 Students have one to three roommates and decorate their rooms to be their own.
 Housemates have the opportunity to develop deep friendships, and many students have referred to their Chrysalis peers as “sisters.”

 Teaching Life Skills

-Our academic program consists of 37 students and six faculty members.
-It’s easy to do the math and see that with that remarkable ratio, our teachers are able to provide instruction and support, both within their small classes and outside of class, which are individualized to meet each student’s unique academic needs.
-Surrounded by a savvy clinical program consisting of four therapists and a clinical director, our students steadily mature into well-rounded adolescents and young adults.
+Our academic program consists of 40 students and eight faculty members.
+With this remarkable ratio, our teachers are able to provide instruction and support, both within their small classes and outside of class, which are individualized to meet each student’s unique academic needs.
+Surrounded by a savvy clinical program consisting of therapists and a clinical director, our students steadily mature into well-rounded adolescents and young adults.
 There’s more to life than school and therapy, though, and Chrysalis is dedicated to improving all the other areas of students’ lives as well.

 As one would expect, life skills gradually emerge along the way, mostly in an organic way that students hardly notice in the moment, but which will become all-important as adolescence gives way to young adulthood.
-Some of these practical skills are carefully taught, intentional and prescribed because they’re essential to a healthy community.
+These practical skills are carefully taught, intentional and prescribed because they’re essential to a healthy community.
 Others are almost invisible, simply embedded in the routine of daily life at Chrysalis, and are therefore virtually absorbed by our students.
-In this context, they increasingly begin to manage themselves and all the important skills they’ll use in the next stages of life.
+In this context, students increasingly begin to manage themselves and all the important skills they’ll use in the next stages of life.